4211421036/githubiotpy/README.md

 }
 ```

+> [!Warning]
-> **Warning**: Do not manually edit the configuration file while the application is running.
+> Do not manually edit the configuration file while the application is running.
 Use the application interface or CLI commands to modify settings.

 ### Runtime Configuration